-Treasurys Slightly Outperform TIPS in the 2025 Second Quarter as Inflation Expectations Ease
+TIPS Outperform Treasurys in the 2025 Third Quarter Even Though Inflation Expectations Remain Stable

-Treasury Inflation-Protected Securities (TIPS) posted an average gain of 0.2% in the 2025 second quarter, lower than the 0.7% gain on comparable maturity straight Treasury securities.
-The return on TIPS was composed of an estimated average price drop of 110 basis points (bp), interest income of 35 bp and inflation adjustment of 100 bp.
+Treasury Inflation-Protected Securities (TIPS) posted an average gain of 2.0% in the 2025 third quarter, better than the 1.6% average gain on comparable maturity straight Treasurys.
+The return on TIPS was composed of an estimated price increase of 80 basis points (bp), interest income of 45 bp and inflation adjustment of 70 bp.

-The average TIPS yield ended the quarter at 1.73%, up 34 basis points (bp) from 1.39% at the end of the 2025 first quarter.
-TIPS yields rose 58 bp in the short maturities, were unchanged in the intermediates and rose 14 bp in the long maturities.
-Average straight Treasury yields ended the quarter at 4.15%, down 3 bp from 4.18% in 25Q1.
-Short-maturity Treasury yields declined 10 bp and intermediates 14 bp, but long maturity yields rose 16 bp.
-With these relative yield changes, the average breakeven spread declined by 37 bp to 242 bp at June 30 from 279 bp at March 31.
-Most of the decline was at the short end of the yield curve.
+The average TIPS yield ended the quarter at 1.57%, down 16 basis points (bp) from 1.73% at the end of the 2025 second quarter.
+TIPS yields fell 27 bp in the short maturities,15 bp in the intermediates and 6 bp in the long maturities.
+Average straight Treasury yields ended the quarter at 4.05%, down 10 bp from 4.15% in 25Q2.
+Short-maturity Treasury yields declined 13 bp, intermediates by 8 bp and long maturity yields by 7 bp.
+With these relative yield changes, the average breakeven spread increased by 7 bp to 249 bp at September 30 from 242 bp at June.
+The increase was concentrated in short maturities, where the average spread rose 13 bp.
+Intermediate spreads rose 8 bp; but long maturity spreads decreased 2 bp.

-As noted, TIPS yields rose by 34 bp on average.
-The TIPS yield curve shifted downward across all maturities in 25Q1, but it shifted higher across the short and long maturities in 25Q2, as shown below.
+As noted, TIPS yields dropped by 16 bp on average.
+The TIPS yield curve shifted downward across short and intermediate maturities in 25Q3.
+Long-term TIPS yields were essentially unchanged as shown in the chart on the next page.

-Since the end of 2024, the straight Treasury yield curve shifted downward, but short and long-term yields have dropped far less than intermediates.
-Thus the Treasury yield curve has sagged in the middle.
+Since the end of 2024, the straight Treasury yield curve shifted downward, but long-term yields have dropped far less than intermediates.
+Thus, the Treasury yield curve has sagged in the middle.
 Technically, the yield curve remains upward sloping with the highest yields in the longest maturities.
-However, falling intermediate yields suggest a greater risk of an intermediate-term economic slowdown.
-In 25Q2, short term yields were little changed, but intermediate yields fell, while long term yields rose modestly.
-The sag in the intermediate yields ended 25Q2 up slightly from the lows seen at the end of April.
+However, low intermediate yields suggest a greater risk of an intermediate-term economic slowdown.
+In 25Q3, short term yields dropped as the Fed began to ease, but long-term yields were down only modestly.
+As long as there are no disruptions, it would seem that short-term Treasury yields will continue to decline as the Fed eases.

-The quarterly TIPS inflation adjustment was 1.00% in 25Q2, up from 25Q1’s 0.65% increase.
-Although concerns about the potential impact of tariffs receded in 25Q2, they will likely cause a pick up in inflation, but it is difficult to predict how quickly they will show up in consumer prices.
-Some economists suggest that about half of the tariff increases will be passed on to consumers, while the other half will be absorbed by importers and exporters.
+The quarterly TIPS inflation adjustment was 0.70% in 25Q3, down from 1.00% in 25Q2.
+Although concerns about the potential impact of tariffs have mostly been ignored by the financial markets, they will likely cause a pick up in inflation.
+But it is difficult to predict how quickly and by how much they will show up in consumer prices.

 Stephen P. Percoco